 7) Instead of manually removed redundant traits, especially traits similar to the outcome, would it be a good idea to use genetic correlations using LD score?

 Answer) Thanks for your suggestion.
 MR-TRYX was designed to create a user-friendly environment.
 User can use an automated approach for identifying candidate traits, but as part of sensitivity analysis, they can curate the pool of candidate traits manually according to their study hypothesis.
-We have tried to employ LD score to select the traits, but there was a practical difficulty in configuration of the package.
+Automatically detecting redundant traits is ongoing work, we attempted to do this in many ways (data not shown) including using LD score regression, clustering by PCA, annotating to ontologies and then pruning ontological trees, and other approaches.
+None of them work sufficiently well to be used automatically, and so we think it’s most prudent to do this manually at this stage.

 2. SIMULATIONS